Last update: 07.11.2019

-Depending on the protocol, CactusVPN uses either the AES-128 cipher with an RSA-2048 handshake and SHA-1 HMAC authentication, or a safer combination.
+Depending on the protocol and your OS, CactusVPN uses either the AES-256 or AES-128 cipher.
 Not a fan of obscure technical abbreviations?
 In simpler terms, it’s a level of encryption that should remain unbreakable until the invention of quantum computing (which should take a while).

 CactusVPN has a kill switch named “Stop internet traffic if VPN connection is dropped” in the client.
 It also offers an option to kill specific apps in case of VPN failure.
 A torrenting client should probably be at the top of your list for the selective kill switch feature.

 Does CactusVPN keep logs?

 This VPN service doesn’t keep logs of your online activities:

 We do not store any IP addresses, traffic logs, connection timestamps, used bandwidth or session duration information that could be traced to a single person